fuseainl/ubiops-file-sync/README.md

 ### Directory Structure

 The library maintains the directory structure between local and remote storage.
 Files in subdirectories are preserved, and the `BUCKET_DIR` acts as a prefix for all remote file paths.

+### File Extension Filtering

+When `IGNORED_FILE_EXTENSIONS` is configured, files with matching extensions are excluded from all sync operations:

+- **During listing**: Filtered files are not included in the list of files to sync
+- **During upload**: Filtered files are skipped with a log message
+- **During download**: Filtered files are skipped with a log message

+The filtering is applied before any other checks (like checking if files are newer), ensuring that ignored files are never processed.
+This helps reduce unnecessary network traffic and storage usage.

 ## Requirements